ewgoedeke/glue-factory/PROJECT_CONTRIBUTION_README.md

 Contains jupyter notebooks that we used to test our method and visualize results.

-### notebooks/JPLDD_demo_notebook.ipynb

-Easy to follow walk-through for functionality of JPLDD.
-Using a single image we show how to action: 1) Heatmap generation, 2) Keypoint detection, 3) Line Detection, 4) Descriptor extraction

 ### cluster/

 Contains scripts and the settings file we used to run training and evaluations on the cluster.